Consumer edition active

 VIEW PROFESSIONAL VERSION

-Respiratory syncytial virus (RSV) infection is a very common cause of respiratory tract infection, particularly in children.
-The RSV vaccine is recommended for pregnant women and adults over the age of 60 to protect infants and older adults against RSV respiratory infection, which can cause serious disease in these age groups.
+The RSV vaccine is recommended for pregnant people to protect infants against RSV infection and for adults over the age of 60 to protect against RSV infection, which can cause severe illness that requires hospitalization in these groups of people.

 (See also Overview of Immunization.)

-Administration of RSV Vaccine
+Dose of and Recommendations for RSV Vaccine

 • Lung diseases